Does Scientific Writing Converge to U.S. English? Evidence from Generative AI-Assisted Publications: Data and Methods

-Table \ref{tab:desc_stats} summarizes the main variables used in the analysis.
-The linguistic similarity to U.S. scientific writing averages 0.82 (SD = 0.03), indicating a high but not perfect resemblance in similarity across countries.
-The average journal impact factor is 6.3, with substantial variation across outlets (SD = 5.5).
-Publications list on average 7.2 authors, ranging from single-authored to very large collaborative efforts.
-GenAI-assisted publications account for about 6 percent of all observations.
-The yearly distribution is relatively balanced, with 23 percent of papers from 2021, 24 percent from 2022, 26 percent from 2023, and 27 percent from 2024.
-Most observations originate from Asia (59 percent) and Europe (32 percent), followed by the Americas (5 percent).
-This low share for the Americas reflects that the sample is restricted to publications with at least one author from a non-English-speaking country.
-The remaining shares come from Africa (4 percent) and Oceania (0 percent).
-Across scientific domains, Life Sciences (32 percent) and Physical Sciences (38 percent) make up roughly two-thirds of the sample, while Engineering and Technology (23 percent) and Social Sciences (7 percent) represent the remainder.
-Multidisciplinary and Arts \& Humanities categories are excluded because of their small sample size and ambiguous field assignment.
+We briefly present descriptive context of the final sample used in the analysis.
+Table~\ref{tab:descriptive} provides summary statistics for the main variables.
+Linguistic similarity to U.S.\ scientific writing averages 0.82 ($SD=0.03$), indicating high overall similarity with modest cross-country variation.
+The average journal impact factor is $6.2$, with substantial variation across outlets ($SD=5.5$).
+GenAI-assisted publications account for about six percent of all observations, with yearly distributions roughly balanced across 2021--2024.
+Most observations originate from Asia ($59$ percent) and Europe ($32$ percent); the modest Americas share (five percent) reflects our publication restriction of at least one author affiliation in a non-English-speaking country.
+Life Sciences ($32$ percent) and Physical Sciences ($38$ percent) represent roughly two-thirds of the sample, with Engineering and Technology ($23$ percent) and Social Sciences ($7$ percent) accounting for the remainder.